 The Super Bowl is the last opportunity for football fans to get involved in NFL betting for the season before the season concludes and we cast our eyes to the following season.
-The Super Bowl anthem bet opportunities are excellent and offer a unique chance to get on in the action for the last time.
+Super Bowl national anthem prop bet opportunities are excellent and offer a unique chance to get on in the action for the last time.

-Many football fans focus their betting on mainstream betting lines, such as the moneyline and over/under, however, opportunities like Super Bowl anthem bets are a great way to wager on other aspects of the Super Bowl LV with the very best online providers.
+Many football fans focus their betting on mainstream betting lines, such as the moneyline and over/under, however, opportunities like Super Bowl anthem bets are a great way to wager on other aspects of the Super Bowl LVI with the very best online providers.

 But, what kind of Super Bowl anthem bets can be placed?
 Well, bettors will have the chance to wager on more than just picking the correct song to be played.
 They’ll be presented the chance to wager on the over/under for the national anthem, which adds an extra element to the crescendo of the NFL season.